JacksonAllan/CC/README.md

 ## Introduction
 `cc.h` is a usability-oriented generic container library for C. It includes vectors, doubly linked lists, unordered maps, and unordered sets.

-Traditionally, C container libraries require users to define types for every container/element type combination and/or to specify the container and/or element type at every API call (whether by casting, type-specific function names, or some other mechanism).
+Traditionally, C container libraries require users to define types for every container/element type combination and/or specify the container and/or element type at every API call (whether by casting, type-specific function names, or some other mechanism).
 The result is verbose code.

 In contrast, `cc.h` requires no type definitions and provides an API agnostic to container and element types.
 The following table compares `cc.h` usage to other container library paradigms: